Matfayt/autonomusberry/README.md

 All the code in the script is inspired by the examples scripts from pythonosc and gpiozero libraries.
 Thanks to them !

-A global_patch allow you to communicate with python scripts.
+A global_patch allows you to communicate with python scripts.
 Thanks to Andy Farnell for the content.

 Enjoy and contact me if you need extra info ;)